robinwkurtz/rk_playground/README.md

 - [ ] Add in proper <head> with og/meta/seo tags
 - [ ] Add page transitions
 - [ ] Connect Menus so that one closes the other if already open
+- [ ] Add in colour pallette for personal selection!
 - [ ] Look into removing hard-coded API path
 - [ ] Build out 'clean' branch
 - [ ] Have fun!